Adasha/wrap-chars/README.md

 ## Known issues

 - `word` type can't differentiate between words and punctuation.
 To work around this, pre-wrap characters and make use of `skipClass`.
+- Certain combinations of HTML mark-up with the `wrapSpaces` and `spaceChar` parameters can cause additional, empty elements to be added when using a `split` type of `word`.

 ## Version history